vinodkd/guts/book/01_size.md

 What is size anyway?
 --------------------
+The common sense description of size would be:

+		Size: How big something is.

-The common sense description of size would be: How big something is; or how much of it there is.
-When applied to code, this essentially means how much code there is; and specifically to the exclusion of ideas like how complex it is, how fit it is to its purpose and so forth.
+Length, area and volume are typical ways of quantifying how big something is.
+When applied to code, this essentially means how much code there is; and specifically to the exclusion of ideas like how complex it is, how fit it is for its intended purpose and so forth.

-Why would we need such a measure?
+Why do we need such a measure?
 Well, the most common real-world use is in estimation: either in building new software or estimating the cost of changing existing ones.
-Is there a larger purpose, however, one that serves the practitioner and not just the manager?
+Is there a larger purpose, however - one that serves the practitioner and not just the manager?
 I posit that size is one of those basic properties of code that aids in _understanding_ and _knowing_ code as well.
 We talk routinely of small, well designed codebases that can be understood and used easily; and also of large, unwieldy codebases that are difficult to understand.
-Here the "large" and "small" parts point to the size of the code and  the "difficult to understand" part points its complexity; and certainly the two are related.
-Intuitively it seems that complexity increases with size, doesnt it?
-And surely, simpler code is easier to understand than complex code, so a case might be made that size is the first thing that *should* be understood about the code that might lead to other deeper ways of understanding it.
+Here the "small" and "large" parts point to the size of the code and  the "easy" and "difficult" parts point to its complexity; and certainly the two are related.
+A case might therefore be made that size is the first thing that *should* be understood about the code that might lead to other deeper ways of understanding it.

 Current notions of code size
 ----------------------------